-As shown, Matthew 28:20 is authority to bring unchurched baptized believers together into a covenant observing church relationship with Christ.
+As shown, Matthew 28:20 is authority to bring unchurched baptized believers together into an observing covenant observing church relationship with each other and Christ.

 Baptized believers are brought into this relationship by a variety of ways.
 However, the authorized administrator remains the same in all these various expressions.
 Ultimately all of these ways originates with explicit, implicit or assumed church authority.
 All of these ways include public examination and acceptance of a person's gospel profession and baptism (Acts 2:41; 9:26-27) for assimilation into church membership.
-For example, baptized believers may be brought into an existing assembly, as in Acts 2:41, or it may occur by church authorized representatives assimilating baptized believers into new assemblies, as in Acts 14:1-23.
-Either way, Matthew 28:20 is not completed until such baptized believers are brought into church relationship with Christ.